Five things that need addressing as defending WNBA champion Storm open training camp

 In most instances, WNBA training camps are all about re-establishing continuity and discovering as much as possible about the newcomers in a relatively short amount of time before the start of the regular season.

-This year is no different for the defending league champion Storm, which brings back just seven returners while adding 13 newcomers to a bloated 20-player training camp roster.
+This year is no different for the defending league champion Storm, which brings back just seven returners while adding 13 newcomers to a bloated 20-player training-camp roster.

-Still, several veterans including star Breanna Stewart were absent from the first day of training camp on Sunday and are expected to arrive later this week after completing requirements with their overseas teams.
+Still, several veterans including star Breanna Stewart were absent from the first day of training camp Sunday and are expected to arrive later this week after completing requirements with their overseas teams.

 “We’re still missing quite a few that are very familiar with our system,” said Sue Bird, who enters her 20th year in the WNBA and 18th season.
 “We just don’t have everybody here.
-And it’s Day 1 of brand new faces.
-So we didn’t even get to cover like 90 percent of what we usually have in our defensive playbook.
+And it’s Day 1 of brand-new faces.
+So we didn’t even get to cover like 90% of what we usually have in our defensive playbook.

 “But what you did see today was … when you got legs, you can do a lot.
-And the one thing we do have, is we got some young legs in this training camp currently.
+And the one thing we do have is we got some young legs in this training camp currently.
 They cover a lot of ground.
 The names that come to mind, N’dea Jones did amazing today.
 She was everywhere.
 And Haley Gorecki showed signs of activity.”

 Coach Dan Hughes, who returns to the sideline after sitting out last season for medical reasons, categorized the first training camp practice as a learning day in which the pace was slower than he liked.